Code-Institute-Submissions/The-Dublin-School-of-Drums--MS1/README.md

 ## User Experience
 * User Stories

-1. First Time Visitor Goals
+1. First Tiime Visitor Goals:
+* As a first time visitor I want to find all relevant information on the school.
+This includes facilities, location, teachers biographies, lesson content and contact information.
+* As a first time visitor I want to read positive feedback from past pupils and read about how attending the school has benefitted their playing.
-* As a first time visitor I want
+* As a first time visitor I want a way to contact the school to either get more information or to be sent enrolment forms.

-2. Returning Visitor Goals
+2. Returning Visitor Goals:
+* As a returning visitor I want to access exclusive content on the site provided to me upon enrolment.